Find a medical facility

 Visiting a doctor

-In Turkey, there are around 2 doctors for every 1,000 people so you will have no trouble finding a healthcare professional in the country.
+In Turkey, there are around 2 doctors for every 1,000 people.
+Hospitals and doctors' offices can be found all over the country, although specialist doctors and centers of excellence are easier to find in the big cities.
+So you'll have no trouble finding a healthcare professional in the country.

 Being admitted to hospital

-There are almost 1,250 hospitals in Turkey, 32 of which are accredited by the Joint Commission International (JCI), which ensures compliance with international healthcare standards.
+In terms of infrastructure, the country has almost 1,250 hospitals, 32 of which are accredited by the Joint Commission International (JCI), which ensures compliance with international healthcare standards.

-To find one of these JCI-accredited hospitals where most of the staff and doctors are certified English speakers, visit this dedicated page.
+To find one of these JCI-accredited hospitals where most of the staff and doctors are certified English speakers, go to this dedicated page.

 To find a doctor, hospital or healthcare center in Turkey, visit the Doctors of Turkey website.